Arjunsinghthakur/SOEN-6011/skills/eliciting-software-requirements.md

 ---

-- **Use case diagrams**-represents the interaction between users and software artifacts.

-- **Sequence diagrams**- This represents the flow of scope between objects in the system.
+- **Draw.io**- This is a free online tool for making use case diagrams and sequence diagrams.

-- **Jama software**- it provides a platform for requirements,risk and test management.
+- **Jama software**- It provides a platform for requirements,risk and test management.

-- **Google docs**- this tool can be used as questionnaire form of interview and thus the answers can be filled by the stakeholders and users.
+- **Google docs**- This tool can be used as questionnaire form of interview and thus the answers can be filled by the stakeholders and users.

 - **Skype**- This can be used to conduct online interviews.